rust-stuco/lectures/week4/slides.md

 # Recap: Strings

-* Rust chooses to have UTF-8 `String`s as the default
+* Rust chooses to use UTF-8 strings as the default (for both `String` and `&str`)
     * Programmers have to think about handling unicode upfront
     * The complexity brought on by encodings is more apparent in Rust
-    * But this prevents having to deal with non-ASCII characters later!
+    * However, this prevents having to deal with non-ASCII characters later!
 * The standard library offers many methods for [`String`](https://doc.rust-lang.org/std/string/struct.String.html) and [`&str`](https://doc.rust-lang.org/std/primitive.str.html) types to help handle these complex situations correctly